breezewish/express-minify/README.md

 ## Use file cache to improve performance:

-You can use a file cache instead of memory cache to cut memory usage.
+You can use a file cache instead of the default memory cache to reduce memory usage.

 You need to specify a writable directory to store those cache file.